minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 ### Analog Code

-For manual entry, the token can be wrapped in a code consists of the `providerIdentifer`, `token`, checksum, and code version.
+For manual entry, the token can be wrapped in a code that consists of the `providerIdentifer`, `token`, checksum, and code version.
 It should look like this:

 ```
 XXX-YYYYYYYYYYYYY-ZV